fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/create-charts-in-ruby-on-rails-using-database.md

 Assume that you have a **fusioncharts_sample** database that stores the population of all countries in the world, in the **Country** table, and the population of all cities in each country, in the **City** table.

 Using this data, you want to plot a column 2D chart showing the top 10 most populous countries in the world.
-Furthermore, you want to render this column 2D chart as a drill-down chart, where clicking each data plot shows another chart plotting the top 10 populous cities of that country.
+Furthermore, you want to render this column 2D chart as a drill down  chart, where clicking each data plot shows another chart plotting the top 10 populous cities of that country.

 >  You can [download](http://dev.mysql.com/doc/index-other.html) this database from the MYSQL website or refer to the sample database available [here](https://dev.mysql.com/doc/world-setup/en/). </p>

-The column 2D chart, with the drill-down functionality, that we need to render here looks like this:
+The column 2D chart, with the drill down  functionality, that we need to render here looks like this:

 {% embed_chart using-with-server-side-languages-ruby-on-rails-creating-charts-with-data-from-a-database-example-1.js %}